front-end-intermediate/session-2/readme.md

 Add a new script:

-* `"boom!": "concurrently \"npm run start\" \"npm run sassy\" "`
+* `"boom!": "concurrently \"npm run start\" \"npm run json\" \"npm run sassy\" "`

-Run both processes:
+Run all processes:

 * `$ npm run boom!`

-Note that you will end up with multiple tabs by doing this.
+Note that you will end up with multiple browser tabs by doing this.
 They are identical.

 Here's my final package.json.
 Yours will differ but the important parts - the scripts and dependencies - should be the same: